shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise1.md

 1. In the next exercise you will be migrating the Redhat server, and the OSS Database hosted in the Redhat VM to the Azure with the help of Azure Migrate.

+### Task summary

-**Summary:** In this exercise, you explored how Assessments work to migrate your on-premises servers to Azure virtual machines.
+In this exercise, you explored how Assessments work to migrate your on-premises servers to Azure virtual machines.
 You learnt how to assess your on-premises servers Hyper-V environment, and physical servers for migration to Azure VMs.

+Click on **Next** from the lower right corner to move on to the next page.